 (For a comprehensive list of recent publications, refer to PubMed, a service provided by the National Library of Medicine.)

-- Jamison S, Lin Y, Lin W. Pancreatic endoplasmic reticulum kinase activation promotes medulloblastoma cell migration and invasion through induction of vascular endothelial growth factor A. PLoS ONE, 10(3): e0120252.
+- Jamison S, Lin Y, Lin W. Pancreatic endoplasmic reticulum kinase activation promotes medulloblastoma cell migration and invasion through induction of vascular endothelial growth factor A. PLoS ONE; 2015;10(3): e0120252.

 - Lin Y, Huang G, Jamison S, Li J, Harding HP, Ron D, Lin W. PERK activation preserves the viability and function of remyelinating oligodendrocytes in immune-mediated demyelinating diseases.
-J Neurosci, in revision.
+Am J Pathol.
+2014;184(2):507-19.